 Bilbies now occupy only about 15% of Australia’s landmass.
 There were originally two species but the Greater Bilby is now commonly referred to simply as ‘the Bilby’ as the Lesser Bilby (Macrotis leucura) is thought to have become extinct in the early 1950s.

 Bilbies are believed to have inhabited Australia for up to 15 million years.
-They feature in the songs and stories of Indigenous Australians, who refer to them by up to 20 different names.
-While Bilbies co-existed with Indigenous people for more than 40,000 years, it's taken only 200 years of European existence to bring them close to extinction.
+They feature in the songs and stories of Aboriginal Australians, who refer to them by up to 20 different names.
+While Bilbies co-existed with Aboriginal people for 60,000 years, in the 200 years since Europeans arrived they've been pushed close to extinction.

 The Bilby is about the size of a domestic cat.
 The male, which is larger than the female, grows to about half a metre from tip to tail, and weighs up to two and a half kilograms.
 Bilbies typically live for about 10 years.